 Living area: 1,700 sf

-This prototype—a design for a modern, middle-class family—commands views of the San Gabriel Mountains and The Eagle Rock, for which the hip Los Angeles neighborhood of Eagle Rock is named.
+This contemporary design prototype for a modern, middle-class family commands views of the San Gabriel Mountains and The Eagle Rock, for which the hip Los Angeles neighborhood of Eagle Rock is named.
 The three-bedroom, two-bath home has a downstairs studio and features 12-foot maple-clad ceilings and walls of glass in the main living/dining space.
 Kitchen cabinetry is crafted from the same maple and provides a counterpoint to the polished concrete floors.
 Seamless indoor-outdoor living and abundant natural light and cross-ventilation provide the rudiments of Southern California living.
-A hyperefficient floor plan hews to the city’s strict Hillside Ordinance, and as a result there is no dedicated hallway/circulation space in the home.
+A hyper-efficient floor plan hews to the city’s strict Hillside Ordinance, and as a result there is no dedicated hallway/circulation space in the home.

 E. Master suite